ciaochiaociao/mixture-of-experts/README.md

 7. Stabilizing training with router Z-loss (Chiao)
 8. Capacity Factor and Communication costs (Chiao)
  -->
+## Outline

+First, we will discuss the architecture of MoE models, with a focus on one notable model, Switch Transformers.
+Next, we will delve into Mixtral models by MistralAI, exploring their unique features and design choices.
+We will also cover key concepts such as sliding window attention, KV-cache, and model sharding, which are essential components of MoE models.
+Finally, we will discuss training methodologies for MoE models, including specialized loss functions, regularization techniques, and fine-tuning strategies.
+By examining these aspects of MoE models, we aim to provide a comprehensive overview of this innovative neural network architecture and its potential applications in machine learning.

 ## Switch Transformers

 The [Switch Transformer](https://arxiv.org/abs/2101.03961) model, published by Google in 2022, uses a sparse [T5](https://en.wikipedia.org/wiki/T5_(language_model)) encoder-decoder architecture, where the MLP are replaced by a Mixture of Experts (MoE).
 A routing mechanism (top 1 in this case) associates each token to one of the expert, where each expert is a dense MLP.
 While switch transformers have a lot more weights than their equivalent dense models, the sparsity allows better scaling and better finetuning performance at scale.
 During a forward pass, only a fraction of the weights are used.
 The routing mechanism allows the model to select relevant weights on the fly which increases the model capacity without increasing the number of operations.
 The large version contains 1.6T parameters with 2048 experts, while the base version contains <7B parameters.
 Experiments show that Switch Transformers have significant speedup in pretraing over T5 counterparts and achieve better performance on downstream tasks.